Multimedia renderer architecture

 - providing dynamic metadata (such as position in a track or playlist) for some media content

 The BlackBerry 10 Simulator doesn't include any codecs other than those that support .wav files.
-To play media files of other formats (e.g., .mp3, .aac), you must use real hardware.
+To play media files of other formats (for example, .mp3 and .aac), you must use real hardware.

 The multimedia renderer API allows you to control media playback and recording, and to receive events to monitor your media operations.